alknanda/Python-project-submission/README.md

     This will install Flask, BeautifulSoup, Requests, and other required packages.
     With the virtual environment activated, start the Flask application by running: python app.py This command will start the web server.
 You should see output indicating that the server is running, typically on http://127.0.0.1:5000/.
     Open your web browser and navigate to http://127.0.0.1:5000/.
-You can now use the IMDB Movie Scraper by entering a movie genre and viewing the top 25 movies for that genre.
+You can now use the IMDB Movie Scraper by entering a movie genre and viewing the top 5 movies for that genre along with its date of release, rating and metascore.
     When you're done using the application, you can deactivate the virtual environment by simply running: deactivate